deepthought42/contentAudit/README.md

 # Content Audit

-This project implements a content audit system using Spring Boot, with integration for Google Cloud Platform (GCP) and Auth0.
+This project implements a content audit system using Spring Boot, with integration for Google Cloud Platform (GCP).

 ## AuditController